-CSS Shapes describe geometric shapes for use in CSS.
-For the Level 1 specification, CSS Shapes can be applied to floating elements.
+The CSS shapes module describes geometric shapes that can be in CSS.
+For the Level 1 specification, CSS shapes can be applied to floating elements.
 The specification defines a number of different ways to define a shape on a floated element, causing wrapping lines to wrap round the shape rather than following the rectangle of the element's box.

 The example below shows an image that has been floated left, and the